hapax/hapax.github.io/assets/simple-physics.md

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>

 Physics is ultimately about experimental measurements.
-We take some system, e.g., an old pumpkin, and poke or prod it with a measuring device which returns a number.
+Take some object, maybe an old pumpkin, and poke or prod it with a measuring device which returns a number.
 The *dimension* of the measurement is not the number, but rather the *physical property* probed by that device.